xtendo-org/rawfilepath/README.md

 To put a cherry on top of creaking, fuming, dragging, and littering pointers all over the heap space, `String` had another fantastic nature to serve as a file path data type: Encoding blindness.
 All functions that return `FilePath` would actually take a series of bytes returned by a syscall and somehow magically "decode" it into a `String` which is surprising because no encoding information was given.
 Of course there is no magic and it's an abject fail. `FilePath` just wouldn't work.

 In June 2015, three bright Haskell programmers came up with an elegant solution called the [Abstract FilePath Proposal] and met an immediate thunderous applause.
 Inspired by this enthusiasm, they further pursued the career of professional Haskell programming and focused on more interesting things.
-16 months later, a programmer under the pseudonym XT got so fed up with the situation and released a package called `rawfilepath` out of pure evil intent.
+16 months later, a programmer under the pseudonym XT got so fed up with the situation and released a package called `rawfilepath` out of a purely selfish intent.

 ## So what is this?